hphelion/documentation/commercial/commercial.install-beta-kvm.md

          mkdir /root/work
          cd /root/work

 3. Extract the kit to the `work` directory:

          tar zxvf /root/<baremetal kit name>.tgz

     This creates and populates a `tripleo/` directory within root's home directory.

-4. If the external device name on the host system (the one through which the host, and indirectly the seed, accesses the IPMI network) is **NOT** named `eth0`, then determine the device name:
+4. The BRIDGE_INTERFACE must be set to the name of the device connected to the private network that connects all baremetal nodes.
+This private network is also where these nodes PXE boot.
+The installation script assumes this device name is `eth0`.
+If your device is NOT named `eth0`, then determine its name and set the environment variable as shown below:

         $ export BRIDGE_INTERFACE=<devicename>